AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/accessible-content.md

 Pages applying this success criterion allow:

 * Braille transition software to insert accented characters.
-* Screen readers to pronounce those words that are not in the default language correctly.
+* Screen readers to pronounce those words that have special characters or are not in the default language that was identified at the page level.
 * Translation tools such as Google Translate to correctly translate content from one language to another.

 #### How to Meet - Language of Parts (3.1.2) {#how-to-meet-language-of-parts}